 In 1976, Burton received an MBA degree in Business Administration from The University of West Florida.
 Four years later, he received his Juris Doctor degree, with honors, from Western State University College of Law in Fullerton, California.

-Burton thrived in law school, graduating with distinction in scholastic and extracurricular activities.
-He was Chairman of Judges’ Night and a member of Honors Moot Court, for four semesters.
-Burton’s team won a second-place award for oral advocacy during his first semester in Honors Moot Court competition.
+Burton thrived in law school, graduating with distinction in academic and extracurricular activities.
+He was Chairman of Judges’ Night and a member of Honors Moot Court.
+Burton’s team won a second-place award for oral advocacy during his first semester in the Honors Moot Court competition.
 During his last three semesters of law school, he served as the Director of Honors Moot Court and oversaw an award-winning program.
 Furthermore, he was a member of the editorial board of the Western State University College of Law – Law Review.

-In 1980 during his last semester of law school, Burton took the Georgia Bar Exam, while he maintained a full load of classes, and simultaneously taught a course in Business for El Camino College.
-Burton passed the Georgia Bar Exam on his first try, becoming the first person in his law school class to become a licensed attorney.
+In 1980 during his last semester of law school, Burton took the Georgia Bar Exam.
+He maintained a whole load of classes and simultaneously taught a course in Business for El Camino College.
+On his first try, Burton passed the Georgia Bar Exam, becoming the first person in his law school class to become a licensed attorney.

-In the fall of 1980, Burton commenced full-time employment as a classroom instructor for El Camino College, in Torrance, California, where he taught for 18 years (1980-1998).
+In 1980, Burton commenced full-time employment as a classroom instructor for El Camino College in Torrance, California, where he taught for 18 years (1980-1998).
 He was a tenured and credentialed instructor in Management, Marketing, and Law.
-The Academic Senate awarded him the ranks of Assistant Professor, Associate Professor, and the preeminent rank of Full Professor, Business Administration.
-When he resigned in 1998 to engage in other professional pursuits, El Camino College awarded Burton an award plaque with the inscription: “In Recognition For 18 Years of Meritorious Service, Dr. Burton Fletcher, 1980-1998.”
+The Academic Senate awarded him the ranks of Assistant Professor, Associate Professor, and the preeminent position of Full Professor, Business Administration.
+When he resigned in 1998 to engage in other professional pursuits, El Camino College awarded Burton a plaque with the inscription: “In Recognition For 18 Years of Meritorious Service, Dr. Burton Fletcher, 1980-1998.”

-Burton passed the California Bar Exam in 1981 and thus began an ongoing career in law and civil litigation, in addition to his teaching.
-In this capacity, he founded his own general practice firm in 1982, specializing in litigation, using the DBA of Fletcher & Associates.
-At its zenith, the firm employed 15 attorneys, and staff.
-Burton was blessed with a remarkable and resolute team.
-His practice assisted thousands of people with their personal and consumer injuries and civil injustices.
-Fletcher & Associates was known as an experienced and aggressive representative of its clients’ interests, with an excellent record for serving others.
+Burton passed the California Bar Exam in 1981 and thus began an ongoing career in law and civil litigation along with his teaching.
+In this capacity, he founded his general practice firm in 1982, specializing in litigation, using the DBA of Fletcher & Associates.
+At its zenith, the firm employed 15 attorneys and staff.
+Burton was blessed with a remarkable and committed team.
+His practice assisted thousands of people with personal and consumer injuries and civil injustices.
+Fletcher & Associates was an experienced and aggressive representative of its client’s interests, with an excellent record for serving others.

 In 1992, Burton was an ambassador with a Torrance delegation that visited its Sister City, Kashiwa, Japan.
-He was a graduate, advisor, and photographer in the Leadership Torrance program, and an award-winning member of the Torrance Area Chamber of Commerce.
-He was a leader and sub-committee chairperson on the Education Committee; the auditor for the Miss Torrance Pageant; a member of Torrance Rotary; and a Paul Harris Fellow.
+He was a graduate, advisor, and photographer in the Leadership Torrance program and an award-winning Torrance Area Chamber of Commerce member.
+He was a leader and sub-committee chairperson on the Education Committee.
+He was the auditor of the Miss Torrance Pageant, a member of Torrance Rotary, and a Paul Harris Fellow.
 Burton ran unsuccessfully for a seat on the Torrance City Council in 1992 and 1994 but lost by a mere 114 votes in 1994.